Student critically injured in alleged attack outside school

 A Coromandel student is critical after an alleged assault outside the school gate.

-A notice put out to parents and caregivers by Coromandel Area School yesterday said two students were involved in a "serious harm incident" just after 3pm.
+A notice put out to parents and caregivers by the school yesterday said two students were involved in a "serious harm incident" just after 3pm.

-"One student was airlifted to hospital and police are currently investigating this incident," the school's presiding member/chairwoman, Abby Morgan, said in the notice.
+"One student was airlifted to hospital and police are currently investigating this incident," a school spokeswoman said in the notice.

 "We are not able to make any further comments at this stage.
 We will provide further information if, and when, we are able to.